A Ratings Rubric allows your team to assess an object on the same criteria and share those ratings, enabling transparent and fast decision-making.

 Does the rubric adequately reflect the range of levels at which [x] may actually perform given tasks?

-Are the criteria at each level defined clear to ensure that scoring is accurate, unbiased, and consistent?
-Could several instructors use the rubric and score a student’s performance within the same range?
+Are the criteria at each level defined clear to ensure that rating is accurate, unbiased, and consistent?
+Could several team members use the rubric and rate a organizations’s performance within the same range?

 Does the rubric reflect both process and product?